Ghia

 Key Findings:

-Said they want to know what the ingredients are before trying a new drink
+• 35.7% said they want to know the ingredients before trying a new drink

 The users prioritize bold, interesting flavors and want clear descriptions, ingredient transparency, and guidance for how to enjoy the drink.
 While they’re motivated by wellness and avoiding hangovers, they still expect a premium experience